-I am also a longtime genealogy hobbyist/family historian; I focus on my obscure working-class ancestors and their social histories.
+I am a longtime genealogy hobbyist/family historian; I focus on my obscure working-class ancestors and their social histories.

 I strive to respect copyright.
 If you find something in this blog that violates your copyright, please let me know and I will remove the violating material.